False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Finite Sample Results

 \begin{corollary} The class of dependence controlling step-up procedures of \citet{blanchard_two_2008}, given by (\ref{eq:step-up}) with $\pi=1$ and $\beta(r)=\int_{0}^{r}xd\nu(x)$ for some probability measure $\nu$, controls FDR at level $q$ for any $(P,\mathcal{H}_0)$ such that the average significance level control condition (\ref{eq:average_level_alpha}) holds.
 In particular, the step-up procedure of \citet{benjamini_control_2001}, which is given by (\ref{eq:step-up}) with $\pi=1$ and $\beta(r)=r/\left( \sum_{i=1}^m 1/i \right)$, controls FDR at level $q$ for any $(P,\mathcal{H}_0)$ such that the average significance level control condition (\ref{eq:average_level_alpha}) holds. \end{corollary}

 Key requirements here are that the original procedure (a) controls FDR under arbitrary dependence and (b) can incorporate the $m/m_0$ adjustment through an oracle result.
 In particular, (b) rules out procedures of the form $\mathcal{R}_{\hat\pi,\beta(\cdot),q}$ with $\hat\pi$ an estimate of $m_0/m$, as in \citet{storey_direct_2002}.
-Clearly, ruling out estimates of $m_0/m$ is necessary, since such estimates attempt to use a bound $m_0\cdot t$ on $V(t)$, whereas average coverage only gives a bound of $m\cdot t$ on the expectation of $V(t)$.
-The following counterexample shows that (a) is necessary in general even if the original $p$-values are independent.
+Clearly, ruling out estimates of $m_0/m$ is necessary, since such estimates attempt to use a bound $m_0\cdot t$ on $V(t)$, whereas average coverage only gives a bound of $m\cdot t$ on the expectation of $V(t)$ (see the Supplementary Materials for a counterexample).
+Regarding (a), note that even if the $p$-values satisfy some dependence structure that would guarantee FDR control under classical significance level control (e.g. independence or the positive regression dependency on a subset condition used by \citet{benjamini_control_2001}), FDR control is not guaranteed.
+The following counterexample shows that (a) is necessary in general.
 In particular, the BH procedure need not control FDR under the average significance level control condition (\ref{eq:average_level_alpha}) and independent $p$-values.